ishan7540/SnapShare/README.md

-# GalleryApp - Android Media Gallery
+# ShapShare - Android Media Gallery
     A modern Android gallery app that uses Room Database, ExoPlayer, and Kotlin Coroutines to display images and play videos, with clean architecture and performance-focused techniques.

 ##Features